aoanla/SRDBlog-Src/posts/2019/06/southafrica2019.rst

 \* South Africa has five categories for demographic analysis of the population - "Black African", "Coloured", "Asian",  "White" and "Other".
 Respondants to surveys must self-identify as one of these categories, for the purposes of census data.

-Thanks to: Dianne "DiFibrillator" Silva (Chair) & Delia "Block Nez Monster" du Toit (Secretary) from Golden City Rollers, StingRay from Cape Town Rollergirls, Lucia from Durban Ciy Rollers and Laura from P-Town Roller Derby for contributing to this article.
+Thanks to: Dianne "DiFibrillator" Silva (Chair) & Delia "Deeablo" du Toit (Secretary) from Golden City Rollers, StingRay from Cape Town Rollergirls, Lucia from Durban Ciy Rollers and Laura from P-Town Roller Derby for contributing to this article.